staticallyio/statically-wp/readme.txt

 == Description ==

-Statically is a free and public Content Delivery Network (CDN) for static assets.
-The service allows you to serve assets from GitHub, GitLab, Bitbucket, and WordPress SVN.
+Statically is the all-in-one solution for your static assets optimization and delivery.
+The multi-CDN feature makes Statically faster and more reliable than other solutions with 300+ points of presence worldwide.

 [**Statically**](https://statically.io)

 #### FEATURES

-* CDN for images (including: processing, optimization, and auto-WebP).
+* Multi-CDN (Fastly, Cloudflare, BunnyCDN)
+* Image Optimization
-* CDN for CSS and JS (auto minify).
+* CDN for CSS and JavaScript files
-* CDN for WordPress Core Assets.
+* CDN for WordPress Core Assets
-* CDN for WordPress Emoji.
+* CDN for WordPress Emoji
+* Automagically create beautiful Open Graph images
-* Automatically generate a favicon from website's name.
+* Easily generate a beautiful favicon for your site
-* Automatically generate OG images to improve visibility on Facebook and Twitter.
-* Replace existing CDNJS URL with Statically.
+* Replace existing CDNJS URL with Statically

 #### BENEFITS

-* Speeds up your site by serving assets from Statically CDN.
+* Automatically speed up your site by optimizing static assets
-* Accelerate the delivery of your image files and add transformation capabilities.
-* Save storage by serving featured images with Statically OG Image service.
+* The most reliable network in its class for your static assets
+* Lighten your server from static asset traffic loads

 #### CONTRIBUTE